-For couples planning a destination wedding, the Caribbean offers some of the best life has to offer: stunning sunsets, relaxing beaches and azure waters.
+For couples planning a destination wedding in the Caribbean, these destinations offer some of the best life has to offer: stunning sunsets, relaxing beaches and azure waters.
 But with so many islands to choose from, selecting one spot for your big day can be difficult.
-Here are some tips on the best places to tie the knot in paradise
+Here are some tips on the best places to tie the knot in paradise:

 With 365 beaches – one for every day of the year! – Antigua is a popular yachting destination.
 As a result, the area has scores of high-end luxury resorts.
 Even though most are all-inclusive, getting out to experience local food is highly encouraged – especially traditional West Indian cuisine at Home Restaurant in Gamble Terrace.
 Some of the best spots for a wedding include secluded and picturesque Jumby Bay, a private 300 acre island off Antigua’s coast.
 Another (less remote) option is Jolly Beach Resort, which offers all-inclusive beachfront stays.
 Keep in mind that the hotel is generous with the freebies, especially if you bring a large number of guests.
 High season in Antigua runs from mid-December through April.
 After April, rates can drop as much as 40%.

 Puerto Rico offers a vast suite of properties and wedding venue locations and is perfect for a destination wedding.
 In addition to over 350 beaches, there are a number of unique locations in the rainforest and country regions.
-On the east coast, consider getting married on Palomino Island at the El Conquistador (where Caribbean Trading Co is located!) or at the new St. Regis Bahia Beach.
+On the east coast, consider getting married on Palomino Island at the El Conquistador (where Caribbean Trading Co is located!) or at the new St. Regis Bahia Beach (Rio Grande where our Company Store is located).
 Or get married in historic Old San Juan with its Spanish Colonial Architecture.

 There are no passports required for travelling to Puerto Rico and airlift from the US to PR is very good, so it will be easy for your guests to travel with you.